-Anemia in CKD is a multifactorial process due to relative EPO deficiency, uremic-induced inhibitors of erythropoiesis, shortened erythrocyte survival, and disordered iron homeostasis [49].
-But then, this study showed about five times more likely in GERD compared to non-GERD group.
-On the other side, anemia has also been associated as an alarm symptom for GERD requiring further workup to rule out ongoing blood loss attributed to an active malignancy, but of limited value [50-51].
-In lieu of these, a patient currently taking an iron supplement was found to be 76% (COR 0.243, 95%CI 0.1-0.61, p-0.0030) less likely to have a GERDQ score of 8 and above (Table 4).
-Meta-analysis confirms that iron supplementation is also associated with significant GIspecific side effects which include abdominal pain and heartburn, although is not dose-dependent and did not specifically mention GERD [52].
-This may then be a counterintuitive finding, and there may be reverse causality; such that those who have had GERD symptoms previously have already withheld iron supplements before the survey.
-Furthermore, in a separate study, the use of PPI and iron deficiency, a significant association was present among both persons with and without GERD [53].
-Although, the inconsistencies from other studies may have been influenced by recall errors or even the difference in study population.
+Anemia in CKD is a multifactorial process due to relative erythropoietin deficiency, uremia-induced inhibitors of erythropoiesis, shortened erythrocyte survival, and disordered iron homeostasis.
+Our study showed anemia at about five times more likely in GERD compared to non-GERD group.
+On the other hand, anemia has also been associated as an ALARM symptom for GERD requiring further workup to rule out ongoing blood loss attributed to an active malignancy.50-51 In view of this, patients who are currently taking an iron supplement were found to be 76% (COR 0.243, 95%CI 0.1-0.61, p=0.0030) less likely to have a GERDQ score of 8 and above (Table IV).
+But then, meta-analysis confirms that iron supplementation is also associated with significant GI-specific side effects which include abdominal pain and heartburn, although is not dose-dependent and did not specifically mention GERD.52 This may then be a counterintuitive finding, and there may be reverse causality; such that those who have had GERD symptoms previously have already stopped iron supplements before the survey.
+Furthermore, in a separate study, a significant association between the use of PPI and iron deficiency was shown among patients with and without GERD.53

-Interestingly, several social factors were also related to the GERD group.
-Among these subsets of patients, being employed while undergoing hemodialysis was higher.
-Patients with GERD were found to have high occupational stress scores and low quality of life [54], and it was found that the parameter having the most significant negative impact on the QoL of hemodialysis patients was an impeded possibility to continue work or studies and a change of life plans [55].
-Smoking and alcohol consumption were also independently associated with increased prevalence of GERDQ score of eight or more and are consistent with a recent meta-analysis of 102 articles [18].
+Interestingly, social factors were also related to the GERD group.
+Patients, being employed was associated with a higher finding of GERD.
+Patients with GERD were found to have high occupational stress scores and low quality of life.
+HD patients who faced the possibility of having to stop work or studies as well as a change of life plans had the greatest negative impact on their quality of life.
+Smoking and alcohol consumption were also independently associated with increased prevalence of GERDQ score of eight or more and are consistent with a recent meta-analysis of 102 articles.

-In this study, no statistical difference was found on the hemodialysis profile of patients such as modality, duration, frequency, type of vascular access, blood and dialysate flow rate, and years in hemodialysis.
-In comparison, a positive correlation between the duration of dialysis and a negative correlation between dialysis modalities towards GERD was reported in another study [11].
-The nonsignificant finding may allude to different factors as only hemodialysis as a modality was included in this study.
+In this study, we found no statistical difference with regards to the HD profile of our patients such as the modality, duration, frequency, type of vascular access, blood and dialysate flow rate, and the years on HD.

-The study has several limitations; firstly, the study participants were drawn only from those patients seen in a single locality, and that only three dialysis centers were included for analysis, therefore the data gathered here were underestimates of the true prevalence of GERD in Filipino hemodialysis patients.
-Secondly, patients may have had recall errors, especially regarding their previous diagnosis of GERD.
-Moreover, these dialysis patients have multiple comorbidities and are on polypharmacy; hence may have missed out on some of the relevant details.
+One limitation of the study is that patients may have had recall biases, especially regarding their previous diagnosis of GERD.
+Moreover, these dialysis patients have multiple comorbidities and are on polypharmacy; hence may have missed out some of the relevant details.